 - The requirements for Title IV program funds when you withdraw are separate from the University's refund policy.
 Therefore, you may still owe funds to the University to cover unpaid institutional charges.
 The University may attempt to collect any Title IV program funds from you that the University is required to return.

 - Under specific conditions, a leave of absence (LOA, or suspension of studies) for less than 180 days in a 12 month period may qualify as an 'approved' leave of absence.
-If you are granted an 'approved' LOA, you are not considered to have withdrawn, and no Return calculation is required.
-During the LOA, the University will not charge you any additional institutional charges, your financial need will not increase, and therefore, you will not be eligible for any disbursements of federal student aid.
+If you are granted an approved LOA, you are not considered to have withdrawn, and no Return calculation is required.
+During the LOA, the University will not charge you any additional institutional charges, your financial need will not increase, and, therefore, you will not be eligible for any disbursements of federal student aid.
 If you are granted an approved LOA you will maintain in-school status for Title IV loan repayment purposes.
 The US loans team will advise if you meet the criteria for an approved LOA once the necessary enrolment change documents have been received.